EwoutH/anevicon/README.md

 ## Cautions
  - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified victim address.
-Thereby, this does not mean that Anevicon will break absolutely any server while running on your computer.
+Thereby, this **DOES NOT MEAN** that Anevicon will break absolutely any server while running on your computer.

  - Anevicon was developed as a means of testing the stress resistance of servers, and not for hacking, that is, the author of the project **IS NOT RESPONSIBLE** for any damage caused by your use of my program.
 See [the license notice](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE#L600).